frederic-perez/AmE-dictionary/data/idioms.md

 __mouth-breathing__ (used before a noun) Dimwitted, foolish, or stupid; of low or stunted intelligence. _Maybe you wouldn’t have failed the exam if you weren’t such a mouth-breathing nincompoop!_
 __mouth-watering__ Delicious; particularly appetizing in appearance, aroma, or description, especially as makes one’s mouth salivate. _I can’t wait to eat—those steaks you’re cooking smell mouth-watering!_
 __move heaven and earth__ To do everything that one can to make something happen.
+__move the needle__ :two::dart: To cause a noticeable change in something.
+The imagery refers to the pointer (“needle”) on a measuring instrument, which moves to indicate the level that has been reached. _It seems all my efforts to get in good with the CEO have done little to move the needle in my favor._
 __move through the gears__ To steadily increase one’s momentum, as of speed, intensity, progress, or success. _With a lot of hard work and perseverance, our little business is finally starting to move through the gears!_
 __mover and shaker__ A person who wields power and influence; _“a shaker of traditional beliefs”; “movers and shakers in the business world”_
 __much obliged__ __1__ Indebted to someone for their generosity, kindness, or favor. _We are much obliged for all you have done on behalf of our father._ __2__ Thank you very much. _A: “Here’s your jacket, sir.”
 B: “Much obliged, son.”_